Components of Motherboard and Their Functions

 Northbridge

-A Northbridge is a chipset that establishes the communication among high-speed peripherals, such as memory, PCI (Peripheral Component Interconnect) bus, AGP (Accelerated Graphics Port) bus, and the Level 2 processor cache (L2 Cache memory).
+A Northbridge is a part of the motherboard chipset that establishes the communication among high-speed peripherals, such as memory, PCI (Peripheral Component Interconnect) bus, AGP (Accelerated Graphics Port) bus, and the Level 2 processor cache (L2 Cache memory).

 It communicates with processor and memory using FSB (Front Side Bus) that is a just set of signal pathways between the CPU and main memory.
 On the other hand, the backside bus is a set of signal pathways between the CPU and Level 2 cache memory, if present.

-The real performance of a motherboard depends on the performance of Northbridge chipset.
+The overall performance of a motherboard depends on the performance of Northbridge chipset.
+It controls the data flow between the CPU, memory, and graphics.
 It also manages the communication between the Southbridge and the rest of computer.

 Southbridge